IdiotUser/dnd-digital-garden/src/site/notes/Valor-of-Rain/Jean's Escape.md

 ---
-{"type":"tale","icon":"fasScroll","dg-publish":true,"permalink":"/valor-of-rain/jean-s-escape/","dgPassFrontmatter":true,"created":"2025-08-20T20:36:26.064+09:30","updated":"2025-08-25T12:28:16.354+09:30"}
+{"type":"tale","icon":"fasScroll","dg-publish":true,"permalink":"/valor-of-rain/jean-s-escape/","dgPassFrontmatter":true,"created":"2025-08-20T20:36:26.064+09:30","updated":"2025-08-25T12:28:38.719+09:30"}
 ---

-Jean lies on his bare cot, in the tiny stone-walled cell, facing the sea.
-He listenes as the wind howls, and the guards do their rounds.
+[[Sunset-Fortune/Compendium/Jean-Luc\|Jean]] lies on his bare cot, in the tiny stone-walled cell, facing the sea.
+He listens as the wind howls, and the guards do their rounds.
 Two pairs of footsteps every few minutes, like clockwork.
 Until something new.
 A single set of footsteps getting louder, and then stopping before his door, and knocking.

 “Monsieur…?” the guard sounds uncertain.